devonator/triviaRandom/README.md

 <!-- USAGE EXAMPLES -->
 ## Usage

-I threw this app together in a couple of hours as a way to practice my API skills.
+I made these little apps as a way to practice my API skills.
 Click the 'get question' button to recieve a random trivia question back from the <a href="https://opentdb.com/api_config.php">Open Trivia Database</a>.
 The API will send one question at a time, as well as the answer.
 The answer will be hidden until user clicks 'show answer'.
 Upon requesting another question, the answer will again be hidden until the user is ready.

 <p align="right">(<a href="#top">back to top</a>)</p>